Saving For College

 5. Save with a 529 College Savings Plan

 Section 529 College Savings Plans provide a tax-advantaged way of saving for college, similar in concept to a 401(k) or IRA.
-The earnings in a 529 plan are tax deferred, and distributions are tax free if used to pay for qualified higher eduation expenses.
+The earnings in a 529 plan are tax deferred, and distributions are tax free if used to pay for qualified higher education expenses.
 The parent, as the account owner, controls the 529 plan account, not the child.
 The money in a 529 college savings plan will have a minimal impact on your child’s eligibility for need-based financial aid.
-The Montana Family Education Savings Program is managed by the Montana University System.
+The Achieve Montana managed by the Montana University System.

 6. Financial Aid